lee-janice/-lee-janice.github.io-/content/posts/about-this-site.md

 - [ ] Support multi-paragraph text in sidenotes
 - [ ] Change checkbox lists to not display a bullet point
 - [ ] Add a scroll-to-the-top button
+- [ ] Add more fine-grained organization of the Topics page, like topic organization by letter
+- [ ]